jingzhian/mkdocs-md-notes/docs/psychiatry.md

 ### Miscellaneous

+-   Patients of all ages and functional levels should be given the opportunity to meet the physician alone
 -   Difference between classical conditioning and operant conditioning is that operant conditioning generates a behavior via rewards but in classical conditioning a reflex response is elicited.

 -   The single strongest predictor of suidicde is a prior suicide attempt.